factory module¶

 Build indicator class around a custom calculation function.

-In contrast to IndicatorFactory.from_apply_func(), this method offers full flexbility.
+In contrast to IndicatorFactory.from_apply_func(), this method offers full flexibility.
 It's up to we to handle caching and concatenate columns for each parameter (for example, by using apply_and_concat_one()).
 Also, you should ensure that each output array has an appropriate number of columns, which is the number of columns in input arrays multiplied by the number of parameter combinations.

 Args